steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Tweets that Work

 I do share a lot of news articles.
-I often just quote something interesting from the news if it doesn’t need strong commentary, but the inclusion of a pull quote helps show that it’s worth your time.
+I often just quote something interesting from the news if it doesn’t need strong commentary, but the inclusion of a pull quote helps show that it’s worth reading.

 The tweets that are the most engaging, however, usually are original content, particularly in context with your audience and topics of interest.
-Here are some of my top performing tweets of the last few months, with about 80K–450K impressions each.
+Here are some of my top performing tweets from the last few months, with about 80K–450K impressions each.
 Sometimes it’s the [ridiculous tweets that explode](https://twitter.com/steipete/status/1310331623729229827), and sometimes you [don’t need words](https://twitter.com/steipete/status/1306884214252613632?s=20).
 It also can be news commentary if the comment [really nails it](https://twitter.com/steipete/status/1288151223028322304) or just [really fits](https://twitter.com/steipete/status/1281547449660825601).

 {% twitter https://twitter.com/steipete/status/1313864628967964672?s=21 %}